InternetMaximalism/intmax2/tests/README.md

 - `SERVER_URL`: the server URL [default: "localhost:8080"]
 - `END`: the initial status of soak test [default: "false"]

+- `PRIVATE_KEY`: INTMAX private key.
+You need to have at least 0.2 Gwei on INTMAX.
+- `MASTER_MNEMONIC`: The mnemonic phrase used to generate the sender's and receiver's address.

 Build config server.

 ```sh